DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 with $e_{ij}$ being shared boundary length and $d_{ij}$ distance between voxel centers (cf.~\figref{2layer}).
-Negative flux is ignored, essentially implementing an \emph{upwind finite volume} scheme in the continuous setting.
+Negative flux is ignored.
+Although originally motivated from purely physical arguments \cite{engblom2018scalable}, we note here that \eqref{eq:rates_migration_explicit} may be regarded as a semi-discrete \emph{upwind finite volume} scheme for the migration event intensities.
+We return to this observation in \S\ref{sec:solver_complexity} where we indicate an associated error bound.
 Importantly, the scaling parameter of each migration potential $D^{(n)}$ may depend on the number of cells in both voxels $i$ and $j$ which allows, for example, the implementation of spatial exclusion mechanics of the cells in which migration to occupied voxels is forbidden.

-The framework implements certain restrictions of the discrete migration events: movements leading to $u_j>2$ are forbidden, as are movements leading to a doubly occupied voxel containing two different phenotypes.
-These are both explicit design choices since they simplify the implementation and improve the simulation efficiency considerably.
-The latter restriction is also partially motivated by cells adhering more strongly to their own type than to other types.
-Notably, this does not impede cell reorganization, as exemplified in \S\ref{sec:cellsorting} and \S\ref{sec:chemotaxis}.
+Additionally, cell movement obeys a first-in, first-out principle at each voxel, where the first cell to enter is also the first to exit.
+This property ensures, for example, that one cell does not carry information across the population by unphysically passing through it.